Premium

 There is no room for pessimism in this rare moment.
 But we would be failing it if we did not acknowledge that like all such moments, it carries within itself possible closures which must be recognised if they are to be guarded against.
 After all, Lalu Yadav betrayed his own moment of history for 15 long years.

 The composition of the caste coalition, the relative space it offers to its various constituents alongside the dalits, will determine the political and policy latitude that Chief Minister Mayawati will have in the next five years.
-Though she has more room than other political actors to court a “plus” constituency, yet it will define the constraints upon her every time she reaches beyond the concerns of her core base.
+Though she has more room than other political actors to court a 8220;plus8221; constituency, yet it will define the constraints upon her every time she reaches beyond the concerns of her core base.
 Of course, Mayawati can transform her strategic patchwork into a true rainbow of castes and communities in the coming years.
-If she does that, she would be changing the course of politics in UP — and in India — in lasting ways.
+If she does that, she would be changing the course of politics in UP 8212; and in India 8212; in lasting ways.

-Chief Minister Mayawati must also resist and overcome the habits and syndromes in UP’s story so far.
+Chief Minister Mayawati must also resist and overcome the habits and syndromes in UP8217;s story so far.
 In contrast to states like Tamil Nadu or Kerala, the politics of backward caste mobilisation in UP has confined itself mostly to symbolic gains.

 Story continues below this ad

 During the periods that the BSP has been in power in UP, Mayawati focused on a few pet programmes.
 But be it the Ambedkar Village Scheme, hostels for dalit students, or assistance to dalit families for weddings and other contingencies, these initiatives were not embedded in a larger reform of the state.
 As a result, they suffered from poor implementation.
 More crucially, their potential was crippled by their own narrow ambition.
-The benefits of these programmes went to the small and already better-off sections of the dalits and alienated the non-dalit rural poor — the MBCs — who in some areas are even poorer than the dalits.
+The benefits of these programmes went to the small and already better-off sections of the dalits and alienated the non-dalit rural poor 8212; the MBCs 8212; who in some areas are even poorer than the dalits.

-In his essay in the book Political Process in Uttar Pradesh: Identity, Economic Reforms and Governance (Pearson Longman: 2007), Ravi S. Srivastava offers extensive data to make some sobering points: between 1983 and 1999-2000, while all groups experienced an average improvement in standards of living, conditions of employment, levels of education, etc, the relative distance between groups did not narrow and within-group inequalities increased.
+In his essay in the book Political Process in Uttar Pradesh: Identity, Economic Reforms and Governance Pearson Longman: 2007, Ravi S. Srivastava offers extensive data to make some sobering points: between 1983 and 1999-2000, while all groups experienced an average improvement in standards of living, conditions of employment, levels of education, etc, the relative distance between groups did not narrow and within-group inequalities increased.
 More dalits were concentrated at the lower end of the economic spectrum in 1999-20000 than in 1983.
 Dalits formed a greater percentage of the deprived in UP in 1999-2000 than in 1983.
 Evidently, neither the political mobilisations that the BSP carried out in this period, nor its three stints in government, had any significant impact on the growing marginalisation of the poorer dalits in the state.

 To live up to the promise of her mandate, therefore, Mayawati will have to find a way to confront and to address the institutional and political causes for the failures of backward caste politics in UP.
 For this, it could be crucial that she is accessible to feedback from below.